facexyzploit/pumpsploit/README.md

 > **Advanced AI-powered trading and analysis tool for Solana blockchain with real-time pump detection, automated trading, and comprehensive market analytics.**

+## 📋 Latest Updates

+> **📖 [Read Latest Updates](LATEST_UPDATES.md) - Complete changelog with new features, optimizations, and improvements in English and Russian**

+**🔥 New in v2.0.0:**
+- Token burning system with multiple methods
+- Optimized token display with caching (70% faster)
+- Emergency sell integration in buy process
+- Enhanced error handling and fallbacks
+- ES module compatibility fixes
+- Performance optimizations (60-80% faster operations)

 ## 💬 Message from Developer

 Hey everyone! 👋